szeitlin/szeitlin-blog/content/posts/engineering/pachyderm-vs-airflow.md

 Almost every
 problem we've run into (aside from the AWS headaches) were because I didn't know what I was doing, or had a bug in my code, or the data got too big for the space or time I had allocated for a given step.
-So, the usual reasons why anything (everything) fails in in software.
+So, the usual reasons why anything (everything) fails in software.

 I like that we can all interact with the cluster directly from our own machines, using the CLI, for quickly debugging.
-It has been fairly easy for my team to start learning how to write and run pipelines, because they're just json.
+It has been fairly easy for my team to start learning how to write and run pipelines.

 There are some features that can be improved, and that's actually happening.
 So overall, I'm a huge fan.
 So far Pachyderm has been rock-solid on the stuff it's running.
 In that sense,